Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

   conn.close()

 ```
-change the chmod u+x
+change the file permissions using: chmod u+x backend-flask/bin/db/test

-The next steps is to create a health check of our backend-flask container
+The next step is to create a health check of our backend-flask container
 add the following code inside the app.py and remove the rollbar test

 ```